matttrent/reading-notes/refx_fast.ai_deep_learning_course_1.md

 - all experiments except last can be performed on sample data
 - dropout regularization must be tuned to the full dataset
 - see https://github.com/fastai/courses/blob/master/deeplearning1/nbs/mnist.ipynb

+### what needs to change between different approachs

+using a subset of the training data

+- moderately faster
+- allows one to data augmentation
+- requires refinding dropout probabilities when scaling to final dataset

+precomputing convolutional layers

+- much faster
+- precomuptation prevents use of data augmentation
+- can compromise constructing a larger data set where each image has a random data augmentation applied
+- say augmented data set is 10x larger with 10 copies of each image with random augmentations

+full dataset, full model

+- most versatile, most representative of final problem
+- by far the slowest

+### Insights from Jeremy's Approach to Kaggle's Statefarm Competition

+In lesson 4, we go over Jeremy's entry to the Statefarm Distracted Driver Detection competition.
+Here we discuss some insights revealed in his submission.

+#### Testing on Samples

+By this point, we've mentioned several hyperparameters such as dropout rate and learning rate.
+Loosely speaking, a **hyperparameter** is a parameter used in a model that is not modified through training; rather it is chosen *a priori* and modified by the user to optimize the desired outcome.

+As mentioned before, it is good practice to tune hyperparameters and modify architectures on a random sample set of the overall training data, as this reduces computational time drastically.
+Fortunately, we typically find that our sample set is general enough to ensure that the tuning and design choices made on the sample set work well on the entire set.

+**NOTE:** watch for overlap of classes between test and validation set.
+Model can appear to generalize more than it does.

+#### Input Batch Normalization

+As discussed last lesson, it's good practice to always normalize our inputs.
+Instead of manually calculating averages and variances across the entire training set, a much simply approach is to start your Keras model with a Batch Normalization layer.
+This will handle the input normalization for you, and is a good default starting point.

+#### Linear Model

+We start with a simply linear model in Keras to see how we might tune hyperparameters in practice.

+Upon compiling and fitting, we find that our training and validation accuracies are very low.
+While we would not expect a linear model to perform as well as typical architectures, here are still over a million parameters so we do expect some performance.
+Therefore, underfitting is likely not the problem

+A more likely reason is that the learning rate is too high, and we jump too far at the start of training.

+Often times, there are reasonable solutions to our optimization problem that are very easy to find.
+For example, in the Statefarm competition we try to classify each picture into one of ten classes.
+A plausible solution is for our model to simply predict the same class every time.
+But of course this isn't a minimum we're interested in.

+The solution to avoid this is to start with a very low learning rate to avoid jumping to an undesirable minimum, and then increase once we're no longer at risk of getting stuck there.

+#### Architectures

+It's also useful to test the effectiveness of different architectures and data augmentation techniques on a sample.
+With Statefarm, we employ a CNN for image recognition, and in the lecture we see how even a very simple CNN can get a validation accuracy of 67%.

+#### Tuning Data Augmentation

+To date, there is no rigorous approach to finding optimum parameters for data augmentation.
+We recommend scanning values for data augmentation techniques separately, selecting those that produce the best results upon implementation, and combining them.
+This tuning can easily be done on a sample.

+#### Regularization

+Regularization, however, cannot be tuned on a sample.
+Recall that regularization attempts to prevent overfitting by attempting to make our network generalizable in training.
+Necessarily, a small sample will need more regularization to generalize to unseen data than a large training set, because the training set will necessarily contain more of the variation inherent in the population.

+**NOTE:** Is there some principled way of guessing change in regularization (ala dropout probability) going from one sample size to another?
+Problem-specific but any best practices?

 ### supporting material